Charged with Drunk Driving?

 « Back to Glossary

-Definition of Vestibular System
+Definition - What does Vestibular System mean?

 Human's sense of balance or equilibrium is maintained by receiving information from their environment through their vestibular system.
 The vestibular system primarily helps individuals to maintain balance and keep from falling over whether they are standing, walking or running.